Pain During Intercourse - Post Hysterectomy |

 The pain with this condition usually increases during intercourse.

-There are variety of treatments, sufferers usually can find relief through one of them.... no single therapy seems to work for everyone.
+There are variety of treatments and sufferers usually can find relief through one of them.
+Following an

 Deep penetration often causes the discomfort with IC, avoiding this may help.

-A condition, that can be extremely painful, leaves tissue from the lining of the uterus to grow into other areas such as the vagina or pelvis where it becomes inflamed.
+painful, leaves tissue from the lining of the uterus to grow into other areas such as the vagina or pelvis where it becomes inflamed.
 Pain with intercourse is reported by more than half of the woman suffering this condition.

-Birth control pills, drugs that temporarily suppress estrogen production or surgery to excise the tissue can often bring many relief.
+surgery to excise the tissue can often bring many relief.
 Some find that limiting intercourse to the week or two after your cycle may help minimize the discomfort.

-Sometimes the first sign of an infection can be pain during intercourse.
-Lubrication can be reduced by yeast and bacterial infections.
-This can result in the irritation at the opening of the vagina, itching, unusual discharge or odor is usually accompanying.
-A urinary tract infection will hurt most when you urinate but can also cause pain during intercourse because of the pressure on a tender, inflamed bladder.
+urinary tract infection will hurt most when you urinate but can also cause pain during intercourse because of the pressure on a tender, inflamed bladder.

 Once infections are diagnosed, most are easily treated with antibiotics, pills or with yeast an antifungal cream.

-When to seek treatment:
+When to seek treatment

-Any new or worsening pain, bleeding, or discharge following intercourse should always be reported to your health care provider.
+bleeding, or discharge following intercourse should always be reported to your health care provider.

 Generally, pain with intercourse is not an emergency.
-It is a condition most appropriately checked by a group of specialists including your Gyn.
+It is a condition most appropriately checked by a group of specialists, including your Gyn.

 - New onset of pain or pain more severe than previous episodes and that lasts more than just a few minutes